 Why do you think last season went so well?

 “I decided I would make sure I did everything my coach set to make sure I didn’t miss out in 2019.
-I think athletics is quite a simple sport where if you train, recover right, and are able to stay healthy you will have tough days, but you will eventually see the results.”
+I think athletics is quite a simple sport.
+If you train, recover right, and are able to stay healthy, you will have tough days but you will eventually see the results.”

-You are Mancunian through-and-through!
-You set a sensational BUCS championship record to win gold for the University of Manchester last year, taking nine seconds off the previous best.
+You are a born and bred Mancunian.
+You set a championship record in winning British Universities gold for the University of Manchester last year, taking nine seconds off the previous best.

-What do you love about the city and what did it mean to do so well in that race?
+What did it mean to do so well in that event?

 “Everyone who knows me knows how much I love Manchester.
 I just love how welcoming it is.
 There is always something to do but it is never as busy as London.
 And the weather, we always have good weather!

 “Winning BUCS for my university was great.
-They were definitely proud to see one of their students win the 2000m steeplechase in a new British under-23 record.”
+They were definitely proud to see one of their students win the 2000 metres steeplechase in a new British under-23 record.”

 Aimee Pratt with her gold medal following today’s BUCS 2000m Steeple Chase 🥇.